vorakl/vorakl.github.io/src/content/articles/numbers.rst

 :tags: math, cs
 :slug: numbers

 Mathematics is unique.
 The unique science if everyone could agree that it is a science.
 But, it's also hard to argue that it is not Art.
 Math is absolutely certain, except the cases when it is not ("`as far as the laws of mathematics refer to reality, they are not certain; and as far as they are certain, they do not refer to reality`_").
-Still having no one general definition, Math doesn't even bother to one opinion on such the fundamental building block of Mathematics as Numbers_.
+Still having no one general definition, Math doesn't even bother to have one opinion on such the fundamental building block of Mathematics as Numbers_.
 Nevertheless, Math is an important part of almost every field of science, engineering, and human life.

 |